CPUjoker303/netlify2.0/content/posts/gaming-headsets-with-good-microphones-best-buy.md

 </table>
 {{</html-code>}}

 The headset has an over-ear design with soft memory foam and  Skin-friendly leather material that you can wear for a long period.
 The LED lights are designed on the earcups, which looks so perfect and elegant.
-The noise-cancelling feature is so perfect, and the headset can provide good sound quality.

  The headset is braided wire, and the durable tensile can effectively reduce the external resistance.
 The diameter of the headset is 50mm.
 The headset wire is 2.2M long cable which allows you to control the volume very quickly and you can mute the mic as effortless volume controller as one key mute.
 The weight of the headset is 385 g which is equivalent to 13.6 ounces.
 The headset is an amazing quality of price.

 The headset is of great style, and print on the headphones look so elegant.
 The headset comes with an aux cable and a USB connector, and it is very easy to connect.
 The Headset RGB Lights will only work with USB connector.
 The headphones are very comfortable over the ear.

-The headset has good quality Sound and microphone—such a pretty camouflage print.
+The headset has good quality Sound and microphone such a pretty camouflage print.
 The headphones itself is very padded, and the headphones are very comfortable.
 The earmuffs go over the ears, and they are very comfortable to be worn for long periods.
 The headset comes with multiple connection cords, and it works great.

 {{<pros>}}